BlackbirdDigital/wp-theme-scaffold/components/README.md

 # Components

-The `inc/components` folder is for template parts that should be completely self-contained and render consistently based on the arguments passed in.
+The `components` folder is for template parts that should be completely self-contained and render consistently based on the arguments passed in.
 They should avoid using [template tags](https://developer.wordpress.org/themes/basics/template-tags/) like `the_title()` or other contextual functions that might change the content or layout.

 For convenience, you can use `get_component()` function from `inc/utilities.php` to render these templates: